-In sum, these new data on the relationship between krill species and their predators have allowed not only to elucidate the mechanisms that control the formation of E. pacifica and T. spinifera hotspots, but also to resolve essential krill species habitats by modeling seasonal upwelling, interannual and decadal changes in oceanic and atmospheric conditions (Dorman et al. 2015, Fiechter et al. 2020, Santora et al. 2011, 2013, 2018, Cimino et al. 2020, Guo et al. 2014, Kaplan et al. 2013, Rockwood et al. 2020).
-Recent modeling research has shown that E. pacifica hotpots coincided with hotpots of various species of marine mammals, birds, and fishes.
-For example, krill hotpots (dominated by E. pacifica) have been found in the vicinity of marine canyons and this association between krill and canyon has been proposed as a potential "hot spot network" that could enhance foraging opportunities for marine predators (Santora et al. 2018).
-Specifically, Santora et al. (2018) found that 76 percent of krill hotspots were associated with large shelf-incising canyons.
+In sum, these new data on the relationship between krill species and their predators have allowed not only to elucidate the mechanisms that control the formation of E. pacifica and T. spinifera hotspots, but also to resolve essential krill species habitats by modeling seasonal upwelling, interannual and decadal changes in oceanic and atmospheric conditions (Dorman et al. 2015, Fiechter et al. 2020, Santora et al. 2011a, 2011b, 2013, 2018, Cimino et al. 2020, Guo et al. 2014, Kaplan et al. 2013, Rockwood et al. 2020).
+Recent modeling research has shown that E. pacifica hotspots coincided with hotspots of various species of marine mammals, birds, and fishes.
+For example, krill hotspots (dominated by E. pacifica) have been found in the vicinity of marine canyons and this association between krill and canyon has been proposed as a potential "hot spot network" that could enhance foraging opportunities for marine predators (Santora et al. 2018).
+Specifically, Santora et al. (2018) found that 76 percent of krill hotspots that occurred in the CCE were within and adjacent to canyons.
 In addition, most of these hotspots were associated with large shelf-incising canyons.
-In another study, Redwood et al. (2020) found that both whales (blue and humpback) and krill consistently used the northeast region of Cordell Bank, the Farallon

-Escarpment, and the shelf-break waters.
-Their model identified that blue whale hotspots were also krill hot spots, whereas co-occurrence between humpback whales and krill were more limited and varied seasonally.
+In another study, Redwood et al. (2020) found that both whales (blue and humpback) and krill consistently used the northeast region of Cordell Bank, the Farallon Escarpment, and the shelf-break waters.
+Their model identified that blue whale hotspots were also krill hotspots, whereas co-occurrence between humpback whales and krill were more limited and varied seasonally.
 Finally, risk assessments have also shown that the depletion of euphausiids and forage species in the CCE could lead to dramatic declines in the abundance of top marine predators, and in particular of commercial fishes (Kaplan et al. 2013).
 Data from these recent studies underscore the critical role that the krill assemblage plays in the maintenance of the CCE.